saschazepter/hg-git/README.rst

 strongly recommand you stick with Mercurial for that part.

 If set to '*', all branches of the remote path will be used.
+If PATH is '*', the value will be used as default value for all path that does not overwrite it.

 Starting with Mercurial 5.9, the value can be a comma separated list.